2023 Solar Incentives Guide for New Albany, OH - Tax Credits & Rebates

 EcoWatch's New Albany, OH Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your system — or call a local New Albany solar installer — to better understand which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to the company that installed your solar system – or reach out to a local New Albany solar installer — to better understand which incentives you might qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 What are the best solar panel installation companies near me?

-To discover the best solar panel installation companies near you, read our article on the best solar companies in New Albany.
+To find a top-rated solar panel installer, check out our guide to the best solar companies in New Albany.

-The order in which incentives are applied could vary depending on which incentives you receive but in most cases yes, you can claim multiple types of incentives for your solar project.
-Get in touch with your solar installer or a local tax professional to be sure you are claiming all of the incentives you qualify for and applying them in the correct order.
+The order that incentives will be applied in could vary depending on which incentives you are eligible for but typically yes, you can claim multiple types of incentives for your solar project.
+Talk with your solar installer or a local tax professional to ensure you are claiming all possible incentives and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.